yuwayanagitani/anki-ai-card-splitter/README.md

 - Preview generated splits before committing them to your collection.
 - Batch-split multiple notes from the Browser.
 - Support for remote AI APIs (OpenAI, Hugging Face Inference, or any compatible HTTP endpoint) and configurable model settings.

 ---

-## Screenshots
-(Replace these with actual screenshots of the add-on UI)
-- Editor split dialog
-- Browser batch-split flow
-- Preview of generated Q&A notes

----